akbacak/DMLH2/README.md

 The first step is extract image features from VGG16 and locate all features into a single numpy file by "preprocess_and_extract_X.py" script.
 It creates the preprocessed_X.npy file.
 We choose this way since fine-tuning VGG16 requires much computational time its parameters are frozen. data.csv holds image file names.

 # 2
-Train the network and take a snapshot into ./model folder after training by dmlh2.py.
-I'll explain all the detail about it after.
-Just keep in mind that /home/ubuntu/Desktop/Thesis_Follow_Up_2/dmqRetrieval/lamdaDataset/hashCodes/targets is a Matlab file which is available at LAMDA web site.
+Train the network and take a snapshot into ./model folder after training by dmlh2.py. targets.mat is a Matlab file which is available at LAMDA web site.
 It holds image labels.

 # 3
-The snapshot was taken.
-Now generate hash codes to ./hashCodes folder by generateCodes_all.py.
+If snapshot of the trained network was taken, then generate hash codes to ./hashCodes folder by generateCodes_all.py.
 If you want to get Hamming distance between two images, use generateCodes.py script.

 Feel free asking any question.